mihrimasahee/Power-BI-Capstone-project/README.md

   configured the data sources by adding sales data, ensuring the accuracy of the data types, and transforming the historical currency exchange data.

 * Design and develop a data model. designed and developed a data model using the tables created in the previous scenario.
-A well-designed data model is the most effective way to visualize your data and its relationships.
+A well-designed data model is the most effective way to visualize data and its relationships.
   As part of the data model’s design and development, configured the model’s relationships, defined a calendar table, and used DAX to calculate sales and profit metrics.
   - data model’s tables should be configured as follows: